 How Long Do Eyeshadow Palettes Last?

 Eyeshadow is one of those beauty staples that everyone has in their makeup bag.
-It’s a great way to add dimension and fun to your look.

 Feeling tired?
 Certain eyeshadows can make your eyes look awake.
 Going on a date after work?
-Swipe some eyeshadow on to add a sultry evening look to your face instantly.

-If you’re anything like us, you might have several different eyeshadow palettes for different occasions.
 And you might have these for years because eyeshadow palettes don’t run out fast.

-So, how long do eyeshadow palettes last?
 Generally, most powdered eyeshadow is made to last 2-3 years.
-However, the specific longevity of your shadow will be dependent on the brand and the ingredients that were used in manufacturing.
+However, the specific longevity of your shadow will depend on the brand and the ingredients used in its manufacture.
 If you have cream or water-based eyeshadow, it expires a lot quicker than powdered eyeshadow – in under a year.

 In this article, we will do a deep dive into how long eyeshadow palettes typically last, how to tell if they’ve started to go bad, and why you never want to put expired eyeshadow on your lids.